RDFLib/prez-ui/docs/theming.md

 });
 ```

 `app.config.ts` is where you can configure smaller content-related options such as the nav content, naming on certains items, and breadcrumbs.
-For overriding array variables such as `menu`, use the arrow function syntax instead of re-setting the variable:
+For overriding array variables such as `menu`, use the arrow function syntax `() => []` instead of re-setting the variable.
+Note you may get a false TypeScript error when doing this.

 ```typescript
 // app.config.ts example